Giovanni Mpetshi Perricard

 Giovanni Mpetshi Perricard (/fr/; born 8 July 2003) is a French professional tennis player.
-He has a career-high ATP singles ranking of world No. 29, achieved on 24 February 2025 and a doubles ranking of No. 204, achieved on 14 July 2025.
-He is currently the No. 7 singles player from France.
+He has a career-high ATP singles ranking of world No. 29, achieved on 24 February 2025 and a doubles ranking of No. 204, reached on 14 July 2025.
+He is currently the No. 14 singles player from France.

 One of the most powerful servers in professional tennis, at the 2025 Wimbledon Championships he broke the tournament record with a 153 mph serve, and set the record for the fastest second serve ever with a serve of 147 mph.

+Mpetshi Perricard has won two ATP Tour singles titles.
+He represents France at the Davis Cup.

 Early life

-Mpetshi Perricard was born in Lyon to Ghislain Mpetshi and Sylvie Perricard; his father is a Congolese former semi-professional footballer, while his mother is a former volleyball player.
-He has two sisters, Ariane and Daphnée, the latter of whom is also a tennis player.
+Mpetshi Perricard was born in Lyon, to parents Ghislain 'Guylain' Mpetshi-Kalongo and Sylvie Perricard; his father emigrated from Congo to France in the 1990s.

-Career

-2021: Junior French Open champion, Turned Pro
+He started taking tennis lessons in his early childhood.

+Juniors

-Mpetshi Perricard won the 2021 French Open boys' doubles title, partnered with compatriot Arthur Fils.
-He also reached the semifinals of the singles tournament, losing to Fils.
+Mpetshi Perricard had good results on the ITF junior circuit.
+He won the boys' doubles title at the 2021 French Open, with compatriot Arthur Fils.
+There, he also reached the semifinals in the boys' singles category, losing to Fils.

+He reached an ITF junior combined ranking of world No. 4 on 5 July 2021.

+Professional career

-2023: Challenger title, top 200
+2023: First Challenger title, top 200

 Mpetshi Perricard won his first ATP Challenger singles title at the 2023 León Open, defeating Juan Pablo Ficovich in the finals.

 He received a wildcard for the 2023 French Open for his Grand Slam debut, but lost to Major debutant Genaro Alberto Olivieri.

 In June, Mpetshi Perricard made his ATP Tour debut at the Rosmalen Open as a qualifier, losing in the first round to Jordan Thompson.

 In October, Mpetshi Perricard won his first two matches on the ATP Tour in Antwerp as a qualifier and reached his first ATP quarterfinal, defeating sixth seed Roberto Carballés Baena in the first round, and wildcard and home favorite David Goffin in the second round, but lost in the quarterfinals against the eventual winner of the tournament, Alexander Bublik.
 As a result he entered the top 200 on 23 October 2023.